 Your federal loans come with some built in benefits.
 Don’t be shy about using them in time of need.
-This section will review the following:

 Federal loan deferment is used in a number of circumstances and many students take advantage of this benefit prior to law school, while in law school and even during the repayment years after law school.
 It’s important to know the status of your loans in order to understand how the rules of deferment apply to your loans.
 There are three main categories your loans could fall into: